-A multisensory approach to learning is critical for students with language and attention-based learning differences.
+A multisensory approach to instruction is critical for students with language-based learning differences.
 Hands-on activities are the rule rather than the exception, and students take advantage of the approach that best suits their individual learning style.
 Material is presented using visual, tactile, auditory, and kinesthetic formats, making it easier to process and retain information.
 Teachers also change activities frequently to help students stay focused on the topic at hand.
-Learn more.

 In the classroom, academic material is taught to mastery.
-Students must achieve 80% comprehension to move on to new concepts.
-Teaching techniques include the Orton-Gillingham approach to reading instruction, the Wilson Reading System, Framing Your Thoughts, and the Key Three Routine of comprehension and study strategies.
-Guided questioning, visualization, and verbalization help students reach the 80% comprehension goal.
+Students must achieve 80% comprehension to move onto new concepts.
+Teaching techniques include an Orton-Gillingham-based approach to reading instruction, the Wilson Reading System, Framing Your Thoughts, Keys to Literacy, Visualizing & Verbalizing, and more.
+These specialized techniques are interwoven to help students reach the 80% comprehension goal.

-At Lawrence, small class sizes (an average of nine learners per classroom in the Lower School and 11 in the Upper School) allow teachers to present appropriately challenging curriculum within functional and flexible groupings.
-Every classroom lesson incorporates organizational strategies to help students manage and retain information.
-Consistent routines, including frequent feedback and check-ins with students, facilitate success.
+At Lawrence School, small class sizes (an average of only 8-10 learners in a classroom) allow teachers to present appropriately challenging curriculum within functional and flexible groupings.
+Every classroom lesson incorporates organizational strategies to help students with learning differences manage and retain information.
+Consistent routines, including frequent feedback and check-ins, facilitate success.
 Highlighting the development of these skills helps students manage their work and develop good structural and organizational habits for the future.

 Orton-Gillingham.
 What is it?

 Our commitment to multisensory learning is rooted in decades of research on how the dyslexic mind retains new information.